aryan0141/Dog_Run_Game/README.md

-# Dog_Run_Game
+# Dog Run Game
-A game built through pygame...It is similar to google dino game.
+A game built through pygame...It is similar to google dino game.It is ver good game to play.